Slowpoke079/Public-Writeups/Tomghost-box_TryHackMe/Tomghost_TryHackMe_Writeup.md

 ## H7 Finding root.txt flag
-- Lets search for the root.txt flag file.
+- Let's search for the root.txt flag file.

 ![github-small](https://github.com/Slowpoke079/Public-Writeups/blob/main/Tomghost-box_TryHackMe/Pictures/Ghostcat%20Writeup/7%20finding%20root.txt%20flag/34.png)

 ## H8 Mitigation
-- If your tomcat apache server is using the AJP connector and contains the same or an older version then the ones specified you should patch your tomcat.
+- If your tomcat apache server is using the AJP connector and contains the same or an older version, then the ones specified you should patch your tomcat.
 - Update your apache tomcat to the latest version is the best practice mitigation.
 If this is not possible however you can:
 - Set AJP to listen to your local ip address 127.0.0.1 only.
-- You can also include a "secret" in your AJP connections to patch this vulnerabillity.
+- You can also include a "secret" in your AJP connections to patch this vulnerability.
 This secret should be strong and now set to something easily cracked.
 - Or disable the AJP adapter (this can possibly create a performance downgrade).

 ![github-small](https://github.com/Slowpoke079/Public-Writeups/blob/main/Tomghost-box_TryHackMe/Pictures/Ghostcat%20Writeup/8%20mitigation/1.PNG)